Genetic Testing for Fertility

 Percentage of U.S. population with common medical conditions for which gene susceptibility testing is available

-Testing your embryos (pre-implantation)
+Testing your embryos (preimplantation genetic testing PGT)

 image 36